SamStalschus/SamStalschus/README.md

 **Talking about Personal Stuffs:**

 - :telescope: I am currently working in the area of web development (I am also improving my knowledge with some frameworks).
-- :seedling: I am currently learning TypeScripe, MongoDB and project optimization techniques..
+- :seedling: I am currently learning MongoDB and project optimization techniques..
 - 🤝 I'm looking to collaborate on backend and frontend web development projects.

 **Languages and Tools in Learning:**